 I stood in line at a hospital in Argentina once.
 I spent most of my time just being hungry.

 And then there’s Universal Studios in Orlando, Florida, with lines wrapping around entire buildings, spiraling upwards to the entrances of a variety of theme park rides.
+Thirty minutes into our wait, we stood in one such line only halfway to our destination on a tower above a waiting crowd.

+In boredom, one member of our group leaned over the railing and shouted to someone he seemed to know in the crowd below whose name was Bill.
 In unison, everyone named Bill looked up curiously to see who it was that knew them so well so far ahead of them in line.
 Soon, we were calling out more names such as Bob, Mary, Jane, and Jim.
 Each time, they looked up when their name was called.
 Time passed much more swiftly after that.

 Dale Carnegie once said, “Remember that a person’s name is to that person the sweetest and most important sound in any language.”
 And while there are no lines, entry fees, or hecklers shouting out random names on Uncharted, you will likely find some pretty interesting nomenclature among the ranks of our growing band of explorers, now scattered around the world, each sharing their own set of adventures.